SoftwareAG/c8y-docs/content/reference/tenants-bundle/login-options.md

 The following endpoint shows which login options are configured for a tenant.

-> If Oauth external is the only login option shown in the response, the user will be automatically redirected to the SSO login screen.
+> **Info:** If OAuth external is the only login option shown in the response, the user will be automatically redirected to the SSO login screen.

 ### GET login options of a tenant.